ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 1. We'll go with my way because it's superior, and I'll explain why using the additional context I have as a result of being a manager with a broader scope of responsibility.

-1. We'll go with my way because we can t identify any objective reason why one way is better than another.
+1. We'll go with my way because we can't identify any objective reason why one way is better than another.
 In other words, it's a tie, and since ultimately I'm the accountable party for success here, we ll go with my approach.
 I will own the success or failure of this decision.

 #### Task Triage The Urgent/Important Matrix